Each type of application process has its advantages and disadvantages, discussed here.

 A marriage-based green card may be a good option, but first learn about the complications of choosing it at this stage.

-As someone legally in the U.S. on a valid visa, how to handle fear of returning to your home country can be tricky.
-There is a one-year deadline between entering the U.S. and applying for asylum; but USCIS is often willing to make an exception for people who were in lawful status.
+There's a one-year deadline between entering the U.S. and applying for asylum; but USCIS can make exceptions for people who were in lawful status.

 If your asylum claim ends up in removal proceedings, here's what to expect at the first (scheduling) hearing.